 The term “Sealer” according to my research has many meanings.
-I wanted to provide you the best explanation prior to going into the methods on preventing and fixing bubbles in your wood sealer.
+I wanted to provide you the best explanation prior to going into the methods of preventing and fixing bubbles in your wood sealer.

 There are various wood sealers on the market, and each has its own advantages.
-There are wood sealers which form a barrier around the surface of the wood so that it cannot be damaged by cleaning products for example.
-Another example are sealers which may also prevent the grain from rising, or they may add color or depth to the wood.
+There are wood sealers that form a barrier around the surface of the wood so that it cannot be damaged by cleaning products for example.
+Another example is sealers which may also prevent the grain from rising, or they may add color or depth to the wood.